IVSoftware/IVSoftware.Portable.Xml.Linq.XBoundObject/README.md

 An instance of Placer class allows for efficient dynamic path-based XML element placement.
 For example, it would be ideal for projecting a flat list of file names to a two-dimensional runtime XML structure.
 Options include useful values like `FindOrReplace` and the placement reports status including whether the element pre-existed.
 A placer instance can be invoke with inline lambda event handlers for before and after element additions, to gain real-time control over each step of the XML path traversal.
 Specifically, this is often an optimal hook for `SetBoundAttributeValue()` initializations.

 ### Enhancement: Working with `Enum` and `enum` Attribute Values
-This release provides a needed improvement to how a named enum value is retrieved from an XBoundAttribute, closing the gap of unintentional use of default enum values in edge cases as detailed in the code below.
+This release significantly improves how named enum values are retrieved from an XBoundAttribute, addressing an important issue where a default enum value was used unintentionally in a specific edge case, as detailed in the code below.
+Both code blocks aim to retrieve an `enum` value for `NamedEnumType`:

-When there is only one such attribute bound to a given `XElement`, it suffices to cast it to `Enum`.
+1. When there is only one such attribute bound to a given `XElement`, it suffices to cast it to `Enum`.
 This remains a safe pattern to use even if no such attribute can be found.

 ```csharp
 if(xel.To<Enum>() is NamedEnumType enumValue)